Pet Insurance: What It Covers, What It Doesn’t, and When It Makes Sense

 Top Tips When Buying

-- Check vet choice freedom: Most let you use any licensed vet—confirm before buying
+• Check vet choice freedom: Most policies let you use any licensed veterinarian.
+Confirm this before buying.

 Key Takeaway